Advocating on behalf of the community

 Standing up for the community

-Indigo Shire Council has gone into bat for residents over a number of issues in 2013.
-This is important because sometimes Council can raise issues with different levels of government in a way that individuals or small groups can’t.
+Indigo Shire Council has gone into bat for residents on many issues.
+Council can raise issues with different levels of government in a way that individuals or small groups can’t.
 Much of this advocacy by Council is unseen except to those residents directly involved.
 Council has added its voice to concerned residents over a number of issues recently.
-Two stand out.
+Councillors have met with the

-Council has also advocated to the Education Department for the continuation of the Stanley Primary School after classes were suspended earlier this year.
-Council hosted a public forum to discuss the issue and throughout the year has backed the Stanley community with their desire to keep the school open and classes running.
+- Council has also advocated to the Education Department for the continuation of the Stanley Primary School after classes were suspended in 2013.
+Council hosted a public forum to discuss the issue and has backed the Stanley community with their desire to keep the school open..